Hospital Play #4 – Implementing Parallel Processing to Increase OR Efficiency

 If you are considering implementing parallel processes at any stage of the surgical process, we’d love to hear from you and have a conversation about your insights and perspective.
 Please contact us at email@example.com to set up a conversation.

 About ExplORer Surgical

-ExplORer Surgical is an interactive surgical playbook that reduces disruptions and wasted disposables by improving surgical team communication.
+ExplORer Surgical is a mobile-friendly, cloud-based software platform which provides workflow management for even the most complex surgical procedures.
 ExplORer Surgical also provides real-time performance and scheduling data to OR administrators to enhance the quality of care and efficiency.
 Surgical teams use the software to coordinate their activities while managing their tools and supplies in a way never before possible.
 The result is optimal teamwork, increased efficiency, and high performance.